sohampatil17/GPT4-WebAccessiblity-Project/README.md

 ## Key Functionalities

-### Website Scraping
-Upon receiving a URL input from the user, WebAlly extracts HTML and CSS content from the specified website.
-This initial step is crucial for a comprehensive accessibility evaluation.

 ### Accessibility Report Generation
-WebAlly analyzes the site for potential accessibility issues using the scraped content.
+After scraping the website code, WebAlly analyzes the site for potential accessibility issues using the scraped content.
 It utilizes GPT-4's advanced capabilities to interpret the site's elements, identifying areas that may impede accessibility.

 ### ARIA Compliance Scoring
 The application calculates an ARIA (Accessible Rich Internet Applications) compliance score on a scale of 0 to 10.
 This metric provides a quantitative assessment of the website's adherence to key accessibility standards.